12040 115th Ave., NE

 Fax: (425) 823-8508

-ProteoTech is one of a few companies at the forefront of developing disease-modifying small molecule compounds targeted at inhibiting the formation and aggregation of a protein called alpha-synuclein found in the brains of patients with Parkinson's and believed to play an important role in this disease.
-Alpha-synuclein aggregates inside dopamine-producing neurons form large aggregates called Lewy bodies in brains of Parkinson's patients.
+ProteoTech is one of a few companies at the forefront of developing disease-modifying small molecule compounds targeted at inhibiting the formation and aggregation of a toxic substance found in patients with Alzheimer's disease known as beta-amyloid protein deposits.

 Beta-amyloid protein deposits and amyloid plaques occur normally within all aging brains.
 But, unlike the normal aging brain, Alzheimer's disease brains form and accumulate amyloid deposits and plaques at a much greater rate and densities, thereby leading to a cascade effect that over time, results in the death of healthy brain cells and patient memory loss.

 ProteoTech's innovative small molecule, Exebryl-1®, is currently being tested for safety in FDA authorized Human Phase I Clinical Trials.
 Exebryl-1® has shown in laboratory research to interfere with the formation of toxic beta-amyloid deposits and fibrils which are believed by medical professionals and researchers to be a key component in the progression of Alzheimer's disease.

 Initial studies suggest that Exebryl-1® may also have an important dual capacity by inhibiting and reducing tau protein from forming paired helical filaments, important in neurofibrillary tangle formation.
 The presence of neurofibrillary tangles in brain containing tau protein is an important pathological hallmark of Alzheimer's disease.
 Further studies are ongoing to confirm these exciting findings.